tfpractice/todoStitch/README.md

 {
    "_id" : <ObjectID>,
    "text" : <string>,      // ToDo item.
-   "owner_id" : <string>,  // Corresponds to the user logged into the app.
+   "owner_id" : <string>,  // Corresponds to the user who created the task.
    "checked" : <boolean>   // Optional.
 Only appears if user checks the item in the app.
 }
 ~~~
 And since our users will be anonymous, they will require little more than the default properties

 # Setup
 For this project, you'll need a MongoDB Atlas cluster using MongoDB version 3.4+.
 The tutorial uses an Atlas Free Tier cluster.
-They're exceedingly easy to setup, you can find instructions here.
+They're exceedingly easy to setup, you can find instructions [here](https://docs.atlas.mongodb.com/getting-started/).

 You'll need to create a new Stitch application to associate with your cluster.
 Atlas features an intuitive UI that walks you through creating a new stitch application in under eight clicks.
 Then you'll be redirected to your console to setup a new collection and database client.